… to Kitsap Homes of Compassion!

-Program participants enjoy their own private room, or a shared room, in a nice residential 4 to 6 bedroom home, with shared areas of the house being: kitchen, dining room, and living room.
+Members enjoy their own private room, or a shared room, in a nice residential 4 to 6 bedroom home, with shared areas of the house being: kitchen, dining room, and living room.
 House chores are divided among participants.
 There are men’s homes and women’s homes.
 Homes are not crowded, with only 4 to 6 adults per home.

-Participants also have the support of the Kitsap Homes of Compassion (KHOC) House Manager.
-The trained and qualified house manager meets weekly with the participants in their home, as a group, to help them work together as a house and as a team.
+Members also have the support of the Kitsap Homes of Compassion (KHOC) House Manager.
+The trained and qualified house manager meets weekly with the members in their home, as a group, to help them work together as a house and as a team.
 The objective of the House Manager is to help the participants not just to survive, but to thrive and enjoy a full and fulfilling life.
 This is one of the differences that make it “supportive housing” and not just housing.

 This Affordable Home Program is NOT designed for people with drug addictions, but rather for individuals (physically able to live independently) needing an affordable place to live, and don’t mind living in a shared home.
 This program might be good for those with minor physical disabilities, mental disabilities, or minor mental health issues.
 Shared house living also provides some companionship from other housemates, reducing loneliness, a major challenge many elderly face.

 Regarding alcohol use, KHOC operates two types of homes, one is a “zero tolerance” home where all alcohol and intoxication is strictly prohibited anywhere in the home, and a second lower barrier home type, where alcohol can be consumed in moderation in their private room but not allowed in common areas of the home, and being intoxicated in common areas of the home is prohibited.